Fractions: changing form. Expanding and reducing (simplifying) to equivalent fractions, examples

 represents, from left to right, an expanding, and from right to left, a simplification.

-What fractions can be reduced?
+What kind of fractions can be reduced?
 Irreducible fractions.

 For example, fraction 4/16 is not in its lowest terms and can be reduced since both 4 and 16 can be evenly divided by 4.